Table of contents

 Steens Mountain Loop Road

-The Steens Mountain Loop Road— the highest road in the state — begins in the hamlet of Frenchglen and runs 52 miles past campsites, lakes and to the 9,733-foot summit.
+The Steens Mountain Loop Road—the highest road in the state—traverses from the hamlet of Frenchglen to the west side of the range for 52 miles through some of the region’s best scenery.
+It offers views of Fish Lake, the Kiger Gorge, and the Steens Mountain Summit and access to highland trails.
 It’s an amazingly scenic drive that is a worthy part of any trip to the Steens.

-The Steens Mountain Loop Road provides access to four designated campgrounds, Steens Summit and Wildhorse Lake Trailheads, the Riddle Brothers Ranch National Historic District.
-The views from Kiger Gorge, East Rim, Big Indian Gorge, Wildhorse, and Little Blitzen Gorge overlooks are worth the byway drive.
+The Steens Mountain Loop Road also provides access to four designated campgrounds, Steens Summit and Wildhorse Lake Trailheads, and the Riddle Brothers Ranch National Historic District.

 Route Options

 There are many hiking and backpacking options in the Steens, ranging from day hikes to multi-day challenging off-trail adventures.
-Below we’ll highlight a range of the best the Steens has to offer.
+Below, we’ll highlight some of the best the Steens has to offer.

 Little Blitzen Gorge